Are You Holi Ready? Here Are a Few Things You Might Need to Know Before You Head Out to Play Holi

 Tip 3: Say no hair loss

 Along with investing in a good skin care lotion, you should also think about investing in a good hair care product too.
-It doesn’t matter whether you are a boy or a girl.
+It does not matter whether you are a boy or a girl.
 The scalp is yours and you should look after it.
 So oil your hair first.
 Before you walk out and if you have long hair, tie it in a bun, and wear a bandana and cover your hair if possible.

 Tip 4: Choose the right outfit to play right